RadheyaM/p1-chess-space/README.md

-   - On smaller screen widths the nav bar collapses into a hamburger style icon which expands upon interaction.
-This provides space saving and intuitive navigation to the user.
+   - On smaller screen widths the nav bar collapses into a hamburger style icon which expands upon interaction giving space saving and intuitive navigational options to the user.